MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

 Before using your index in a RAG-based prompt flow, let's verify that it can be used to affect generative AI responses.

-1. In the navigation pane on the left, under **Tools**, select the **Playground** page.
+1. In the navigation pane on the left, under **Project playground**, select the **Chat** page.
-1. On the Playground page, in the Options panel, ensure that your **gpt-35-turbo** model deployment is selected.
+1. On the Chat page, in the Options panel, ensure that your **gpt-35-turbo** model deployment is selected.
 Then, in the main chat session panel, submit the prompt `Where can I stay in New York?`
 1. Review the response, which should be a generic answer from the model without any data from the index.
 1. On the Setup panel, select the **Add your data** tab, and then add the **brochures-index** project index and select the **hybrid (vector + keyword)** search type.
 1. After the index has been added and the chat session has restarted, resubmit the prompt `Where can I stay in New York?`